dedis/cothority/README.md

 - The [cothority template wiki](https://github.com/dedis/cothority_template/wiki) shows how you can develop your own protocols, services, and applications such that they can be integrated into the cothority project.
 - The [cothority network library wiki](https://github.com/dedis/onet/wiki) presents details on the inner workings of the cothority framework.

-If you are writing code for the project, make sure to have a look at our [coding guidelines](https://github.com/dedis/Coding).
+## Research

+The research behind the cothority project has been published in several academic papers:

+- **Keeping Authorities “Honest or Bust” with Decentralized Witness Cosigning** ([pdf](http://arxiv.org/pdf/1503.08768.pdf)); *Ewa Syta, Iulia Tamas, Dylan Visher, David Isaac Wolinsky, Philipp Jovanovic, Linus Gasser, Nicolas Gailly, Ismail Khoffi, Bryan Ford*; IEEE Symposium on Security and Privacy, 2016.
+- **Enhancing Bitcoin Security and Performance with Strong Consistency via Collective Signing** ([pdf](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_kokoris-kogias.pdf)); *Eleftherios Kokoris-Kogias, Philipp Jovanovic, Nicolas Gailly, Ismail Khoffi, Linus Gasser, Bryan Ford*; USENIX Security, 2016.
+- **Scalable Bias-Resistant Distributed Randomness** ([pdf](https://eprint.iacr.org/2016/1067.pdf)); *Ewa Syta, Philipp Jovanovic, Eleftherios Kokoris Kogias, Nicolas Gailly, Linus Gasser, Ismail Khoffi, Michael J. Fischer, Bryan Ford*; IACR Cryptology ePrint Archive, Report 2016/1067.

 ## Contributing

 If you are interested in contributing to the cothority project, please check our guidlines found at [CONTRIBUTION](https://github.com/dedis/cothority/blob/master/CONTRIBUTION), [CLAC](https://github.com/dedis/cothority/blob/master/CLAC), and [CLAI](https://github.com/dedis/cothority/blob/master/CLAI).
+Before contributing code, please make sure to have a look at our [coding guidelines](https://github.com/dedis/Coding).

 ## License

 The software in this repository is put under a dual-licensing scheme: In general all of the provided code is open source via [GNU/AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), please see the [LICENSE](https://github.com/dedis/cothority/blob/master/LICENSE.AGPL) file for more details.
 If you intend to use the cothority code for commercial purposes, please [contact us](mailto:contact@dedis.epfl.ch) to get a commercial license.

 ## Contact